-In terms of the overall legal environment, North Carolina is considered one of the most gun-friendly states in the nation.
-However, there are certain rules that residents need to adhere to in order to avoid criminal charges.
+In terms of the overall legal environment, North Carolina is probably one of the most gun-friendly states in the nation.
+Nevertheless, there are certain rules that residents must obey to avoid criminal charges.

 North Carolina is a limited permitless state.
-Open carry is allowed without a permit, if the individual can own a firearm (e.g. old enough, no felony convictions, etc.).
+Open carry is allowed without a permit, if the person can legally own a firearm (e.g. old enough, no felony convictions, etc.).
 Moreover, state law places no limits on weapon caliber size or magazine capacity regarding open carry.

-If a person carries a concealed gun without a permit, a first offense is a Class 2 misdemeanor—unless he/she is in his/her own property.
-A subsequent offense is a Class H felony.
+If any person carries a concealed gun without a permit, a first offense is a Class 2 misdemeanor, unless s/he is inside his/her own property.
+Any subsequent offense is a Class H felony.

-Carrying a gun into a courthouse, funeral, parade, demonstration, or certain state property without a permit is a Class 1 misdemeanor.
-Carrying a gun on a school campus is a Class I felony.
+Finally, carrying a gun into a prohibited place, like a parade, demonstration, courthouse, funeral, or certain state property without a permit is a Class 1 misdemeanor.
+Bringing a gun to a school campus is a more serious Class I felony.